perryOnCrack/perryoncrack.github.io/apps/rez.md

 [**Latest project update**]({% post_url 2024-03-26-ReZ-Launcher-beta %})

 **If you have any suggestions, you can contact me through my contact infos in the [about](/about) page.**

-### In Beta (1.11-beta4)

-- PWA support (WebAPK only)
-- Customize suggestion item amount
-- Hide all app suggestions
-- UI animation customization
-- Improve scribble behavior
-- Upcoming calendar events in top panel
-- Customize top panel content order
-- New gesture: Drag up to open app list
-- Unified & updated all dialog styling
-- Bottom sheet UI fixes

-### In Development

-- Upcoming calendar events on top panel *(This is a bit more complicated than I expected)*

 ### Planned features